 Theatre tickets are relatively cheap.
-A night enjoyment at Ireland’s National Theatre, the Abbey, cost as little as $17 (€13).
+A nights' enjoyment at Ireland’s national theater, the Abbey, cost as little as $17 (€13).

-Ireland is one of the biggest cinema going nations in the world (considering its size).
-The Irish Film Institute (Eustace Street) always has an excellent schedule of interesting movie and events.
+Ireland is one of the biggest cinema-going nations in the world (considering its size).
+The Irish Film Institute (Eustace Street) always has an excellent schedule of interesting movies and events.

-If you’re looking for something that’s more of a giggle Dublin is literally coming down with comedy venues.
-The father of these being at The International, the Comedy Cellar where tickets are $13 (€10) and you’re always guaranteed a fun line up.
+If you’re looking for something that’s more of a giggle, Dublin chock full of #comedy venues.
+The father of these is at The International, the Comedy Cellar where tickets are $13 (€10) and you’re always guaranteed a fun line up.

-My point is that there’s always something to do in Dublin and for relatively cheap or even free.
-In fact Dublin has it’s own Event Guide for free events.
-So next time someone tries to tell you about rip off Ireland tell them where to go...off the tourist trail.
+My point is that there’s always something to do in Dublin and for relatively little or even for free.
+In fact, Dublin has it’s own Event Guide for free events.
+So next time someone tries to tell you about rip-off Ireland tell them where to go...off the tourist trail.